Rainbow Alliance of the Bahamas: History

 The group was established in May 1999 during a social event hosted by members of other LGBTQ groups.
 The members of those groups, BGLAD (Bahamian Gays and Lesbians Against Discrimination) and Hope TEA (Hope Through Education and Awareness), decided it would be better to pool their resources together and create one national gay rights organization.
 They named it “The Rainbow Alliance of The Bahamas.”
+Erin Greene was one of the organisers of the Alliance, becoming a spokesperson on behalf of the group.

 At that time RAB was essentially a support group, organizing LGBT socials and the annual, low-key gay pride event in The Bahamas.
 However, in 2004 when Bishop Sam Greene threatened to blow up parliament if the government had followed Canada and legalized gay marriage in The Bahamas, group members felt the need to stand up against him and other forms of bigotry and discrimination in the country.

 The activist arm of the group placed it in the public spotlight between 2004 and 2008.
 The group eventually disbanded in 2008 due to a lack of resources.